 Hi!
 Today is part 1 of a highly requested tutorial – Machine Binding!
-And not just any machine binding… The BEST machine binding method.
+And not just any machine binding… The BEST machine binding method and my favorite way to teach you how to bind a quilt.

 I have another binding video tutorial that I taught in my classes, but I never loved that method, even though it’s a standard way of doing it.
 It was good enough and I wanted to share it with my students, but I always went back to hand binding.
 That method was sew to the front and then flip the binding around and sew from the front again in the “ditch” hoping a praying you catch the binding on the backside.